JC5671/Commission-Work-Accounting-Application/README.md

 		SELECT * FROM jobs ORDER BY job_date DESC
 		```

-		But any column can be used to sort the table in ascending or descending manner.
+		But any column can be used to sort the table in ascending or descending order.

 - **UPDATE**

 	Updating a cell in the PyQt6 GUI table is a little tricky.
-It involves keeping track of the id in the table cell even though it is not displayed.
-However, once the cell is being updated is checked and error-free, the python mysql connector executes this query:
+It involves keeping track of the ID in the table cell, even though it is not displayed.
+However, once the cell that is being updated is checked and error-free, the Python MySQL Connector executes this query:

 	```sql
 	UPDATE jobs SET column_name = %s WHERE id = %s